eProsima/Integration-Service-docs/docs/user_manual/systemhandle/sh.rst

 This prevents *Integration Service* from recursively send messages within itself, for example, if a publisher and a subscriber are created pointing to the same topic.
 Users must define, for each middleware, the type of the *filter_handle* parameter, and cast it accordingly.
-Some protcols, such as *WebSocket*, might not need to filter its messages at all; in that case, this method can be simply implemented as a :code:`return false;` clause.
+Some protocols, such as *WebSocket*, might not need to filter its messages at all; in that case, this method can be simply implemented as a :code:`return false;` clause.

 TopicPublisherSystem Class